bendra/bendra.github.io/_posts/2014-10-28-fun-with-java-8-streams.markdown

 Its not hard, but it leads to massive code bloat when all the primitive types are taken into account.
 One more note that I'll add is that the internal implementations of the Java 8 Streams classes are not very functional.
 I may have more to say on this later.

 I've included these methods into a StreamUtil library in [my github account](https://www.github.com/bendra/bendra-util) which I'll be adding to as I discover new things.
+Part II coming soon!